cyrusjose/Who-does-what/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Employee Tracker [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description

-This is a simple employee tracker that displays and sorts the employees for the employers.
+- This is a simple employee tracker that displays and sorts the employees for the employers.

+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Deployed Site
 -https://find-an-employee.netlify.app/